IshaqueThePassionate/javascript-for-everyone/08_Program_Structure/Readme.md

 ## Conclusion

 This guide covers the basic structure and components of JavaScript programs.
-By understanding these fundamentals, you can start writing your own JavaScript programs and build more complex applications as you progress.
+By understanding these fundamentals, you can start writing your own JavaScript programs and build more complex applications as you progress..